 - Then you upload your resource to your preferred platform (for videos: YouTube or Vimeo.
 For slides: slideshare.
 For pdfs: any server)

 - Finally, you share the LINK to the resource with us via the ECER submission system Conftool.
+Any link you share should either direct to content on youtube, vimeo or slideshare or alternatively end with a ".pdf".

 We have a range of video tutorials in order to guide you through the major parts of this process, including the creation of a Google account, should you need one for an upload to YouTube.